Wings-poo/Parking-Lot-Problem/README.md

 Given sample input and output are also uploaded
 To run the code:
 $ g++ solution.cpp -W -Wall
+If running with an input file:
 $ ./a.out < sample_input.txt > output.txt
 $ diff output.txt sample_output.txt -Z
+Otherwise, for interactive I/O:
+$ ./a.out